AlexanderAdelAU/TMS99105-SBC-V4-Paged-Memory-System/README.md

 The GAL22V10D reads D4-D7 from the 6116 output (via the 74LS373 latch)
 and drives SA0-SA3 to the HM628512 physical address pins.

-### The 74LS373 Latch
+### Direct 6116 to GAL Connection
 The 6116 /OE is driven by /MRD — the 6116 only outputs data during read cycles.
-Between read cycles the 6116 outputs are Hi-Z. The 74LS373 latch sits between the 6116 and the GAL:
+Between read cycles the 6116 outputs are Hi-Z. D4-D7 connect directly from the 6116 to the GAL inputs:

 ```
-6116 D4-D7 → 74LS373 → GAL pins D4-D7
+6116 D4-D7 → GAL pins D4-D7 (direct)
 ```

-The 373 LE (latch enable) is driven directly by /MRD:
-- /MRD LOW  → 373 transparent → 6116 output passes through to GAL
-- /MRD HIGH → 373 holds       → last valid value held for GAL

-This ensures D4-D7 at the GAL are always stable and valid.
+The registered outputs in the GAL capture D4-D7 on the /MRD rising edge, holding SA0-SA3 stable through write cycles and idle time when D4-D7 would otherwise be Hi-Z.

+### Critical: 6116 Address Pins A4-A11 Must Be Tied LOW
+The 6116 has address pins A0-A10 (2KB).
+Only A0-A3 are used to select
+the 16 segment page register entries.
+Pins A4-A10 must be tied permanently
+LOW:

+- If A4-A10 float or pick up noise during /MRD, the 6116 will address a location outside the 16 page register entries
+- The data read will be random or zero rather than the correct page value
+- SA0-SA3 will be captured with the wrong value — wrong physical page

+Wire A4-A10 on the 6116 directly to GND.
+This is a hard requirement for correct mapper operation.

 ### Registered Outputs in the GAL
 SA0-SA3 are implemented as registered (flip-flop) outputs in the GAL,